Karl Fiala: Career

 Fiala began grasstrack racing in 1973 and began his league racing career with Rye House Rockets during the 1975 National League season.
-The following season he doubled up with parent club Hackney Hawks, for whom he rode sporadically.
+The following season, he doubled up with parent club Hackney Hawks, for whom he rode sporadically.

 On 1 May 1977, Fiala won a World Championship qualifying round at Rye House with a 15-point maximum.
 Fiala continued to ride primarily for Rye House and won the silver hemlet match race twice in 1979 and helped his team win the 1979 Knockout Cup.

 The 1980 season resulted in Fiala helping Rye House to win against Middlesbrough Bears on 9 October, with a paid 15 point maximum.
 He won the last race of the match to secure the league title for Rye House during the 1980 National League season.

 Personal life

-Karl also worked as an engineer for a company that made Life Support and Anaesthetic Equipment.
+Fiala also worked as an engineer for a company that made Life Support and Anaesthetic Equipment.

-In 1988, he joined a Direct Mail Print Company and, in 2002, started his own business in this line, which is still running today.
+In 1988, Fiala joined a Direct Mail Print Company and, in 2002, started his own business in this line, which is still running today.
 A keen squash player until knee-joint problems forced retirement from league competition.